When Is a Dog Considered a Senior?

 Short walks are great for getting your dog moving and out of the house, but have you ever thought about taking your dog swimming?
 As a low-impact form of exercise, swimming is one of the best senior dog activities.

-Swimming is beneficial for pooches with arthritis and other mobility issues because it is easy on the joints.
+Swimming is beneficial for dogs with arthritis and other mobility issues because it is easy on the joints.
 It helps reduce impact while building up muscle strength, endurance, and range of motion.
 A warm-water swim can be especially therapeutic to older furry friends.
 If it's been a while since your dog has splashed around, be sure to brush up with these dog swimming safety tips.

 New Tricks